Lorenz Eitner: Early life

 Lorenz Edwin Alfred Eitner was born on August 27, 1919, in Brno, Czechoslovakia, to Katherina (née Thonet) and William Eitner, who were Austrians.
 William Eitner was a doctor of law, though never practised, born in Vienna in 1884; prior to World War I, he worked in an Austrian ministry.
 His parents married after the war.
-His mother, born from an American father, was from a family of industrialist makers of bentwood furniture.
+His mother, born from an Austrian father and American mother, was from a family of industrialist makers of bentwood furniture.
 Tubular steel was added to the business by his father.

 He was baptized as a Catholic, but his family was not particularly observant.
 His younger brother by two years was named Wolfgang.

 The family moved several times for business.
 After moving from Brno, they lived in West Berlin, in a largely Jewish quarter; the vast majority of his early childhood friends were Jewish.
 His first Gymnasium was named Helderschule, after the poet, and he immensely disliked it.
 They moved to Frankfurt, and he attended Goethe-Gymnasium, which he liked much more, and whose principal was Jewish.
 They left Frankfurt in 1934 and moved to Brussels.
 He went to the German School, which was undergoing Nazification ineptly, because the teachers were new to it.

 As a child, Eitner enjoyed collecting things, particularly propaganda posters and leaflets.
 His father confiscated his poster collection when they arrived in America.
 In 1935, the family moved to Florence, South Carolina, where his father managed a factory of the Thonet firm and he attended Florence High School.
 There was ambiguity over whether the family would remain in America, but in 1938, Austria was occupied, and his parents did not want him to be drafted into the Germany military, so they remained in America, where they would later become naturalized citizens.

 He received his bachelor's degree in English literature from Duke University in 1940.
 He did not intend to pursue English literature as a career; he was interested in art history even then.
 He was the editor of The Archive, the local monthly.
 At recommendation from his teachers, he went to Princeton University, which he was disappointed by, as they specialized exclusively in early medieval art.